MongoExpUser/Cloudflare-R2-Bucket-With-AWS-SDK-JS-V3/README.md

 <br><br>
 The  script can execute the followings:

-  1) Create/deploy R2 bucket specified in the JSON input file.
+  1) Create/deploy R2 buckets specified in the JSON input file.

-  2) Put/Add Lifecycle Configuration to the R2 bucket.
+  2) Put/Add Lifecycle Configuration to the R2 buckets.

-  3) List content of the R2 bucket.
+  3) List all R2 buckets.

-  4) Delete the R2 bucket.
+  4) Delete specified R2 buckets.

 <br>